Fire prevention is everyone’s business!

 - Educate the public about precautions to keep their families safe and on emergency evacuation measures in case of fire

 In case of fire, evacuate the house and dial 911 immediately.

-Whenever you wish to make an open fire whether it is a campfire or to burn branches on your land, you MUST apply for a fire permit by contacting the 911 Facility at: (450) 242-1222.
+Whenever you wish to make an open fire whether it is a campfire or to burn branches on your land, you MUST apply for a fire permit by completing the permit form that you can find here.
 Any open fire without a permit is liable to a fine.

 During certain times of the year when the risk of fire is high, you may not be able to obtain a permit.
 To know the fire risks of your sector you can consult the official website of the SOPFEU.